-Hover over the center of an image to find out if it is recyclable in your curbside mixed recycling cart.
+Hover over the center of an image to find out if it is recyclable in your mixed recycling cart.

 Click on that same tile to get an Expert Tip for disposal.